WitherFlower/MetaC/worklog.md

 Destroy ?
 Begin End chevrons <>
+why not enum Types type in the object declarations ? better names for the unary operators ? shouldn't assignment be a binary operator ?

 - [x] Create Binary/Unary/Leaf types with inner enums Only Binary was needed, not sure about Leaf for now